ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

   * Service provider networks are segregated from Agency networks through the use of a Secure Internet Gateway (SIG)
   * Legacy authentication blocked via Conditional Access policies
   * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
-  * PTA is used with Azure AD Connect for synchronisation and authentication
+  * PTA is used with Azure AD Connect for authentication
   * Data transfer logs are retained

 #### Residual likelihood